Sendir/Dissertacao/README.md

 The work will be organized according to the following plan:
   1. Literature review of the state of the art on AR for robotics;
   2. Identification of possible usage scenarios and requirements;
-  3. Familiarization with Virtual and Augmented Reality SDK’s, API’s and Devices - ROS, Unity, Vuforia, OpenCV, etc;
+  3. Familiarization with Virtual and Augmented Reality SDKs, APIs and Devices - ROS, Unity, Vuforia, OpenCV, etc;
   4. Iterative design and development of prototypes;
   5. Continuous evaluation and testing of the developed prototypes to demonstrate their usefulness;